Omarkhaled711/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8-true_knowledge: a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
 9-divide_and_rule: a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 10-love_exponent_breath: a script that displays the result of BREATH to the power LOVE
 11-binary_to_decimal: a script that converts a number from base 2 to base 10.
+12-combinations:  a script that prints all possible combinations of two lowercase letters (a combination per line), except oo.